WNBA free agency 2023: Key free agents, questions for all 12 teams - NewsBreak

 Chicago White Sox closer Liam Hendriks has been diagnosed with cancer, and will begin treatment on Monday for Non-Hodgkin's Lymphoma.
 Hendriks announced the news in a social media post on Sunday evening.

-Los Angeles Lakers (19-21, 12th in the Western Conference) vs. Denver Nuggets (26-13, first in the Western Conference) BOTTOM LINE: Los Angeles visits Denver looking to prolong its three-game road winning streak.
-The Nuggets are 19-9 in conference games.
-Denver ranks fifth in the Western Conference with 54.8 points per...
+Chicago Bulls (19-21, ninth in the Eastern Conference) vs. Boston Celtics (28-12, first in the Eastern Conference) BOTTOM LINE: Chicago will try to keep its three-game win streak alive when the Bulls take on Boston.
+The Celtics are 15-8 in Eastern Conference games.
+Boston ranks fifth in the NBA with...

 Comments / 0